 An olfactory memory can be “installed” with enough repetition and by knowing key submodalities of another aromatic you can already easily smell.

 What to do?
 First, take a smell memory that’s easiest for you; lemon, vanilla, green apple or whatever.
 Choose one and hold the memory of lemon—as in your image of lemon-in mind.
 Make it outrageously strong.
 Don’t mess around here as it’s easiest to learn anything by using extreme examples.
 Fix the memory image of “lemon” in your mind’s eye and then note the structure as accurately as you possibly can.
 In fact, write it down in list form.
 Note the size of the image, the proximity (how close it is to you), the brightness, whether it’s color vs. black and white, a still image or movie, whether the image has a border or not, and whether the image is two-dimensional or 3D.
 Again, write it all down because you need to be accurate and you’ll also able using the list in moments.

-Now take the aroma you’re struggling with be it white pepper, bell pepper, eucalyptus (Vicks VapoRub is an ace for that one).
+Now take the aroma you’re struggling with be it white pepper, bell pepper, eucalyptus (Vicks VapoRub is an ace for that one), or whatever.
 Have some of whatever it is on hand.

 First, take whatever it is you want to install in your hands.
-Smell it and close your eyes and make an image of it (as in Vick’s VapoRub bottle).
-Make the image big, bright and close to you in your internal Imax Theater.
+Smell it, close your eyes, and then make an image of it (as in Vick’s VapoRub bottle).
+Make the image big, bright, and close to you in your internal Imax Theater.

 Oddly enough, the content is almost secondary as far as your brain/nervous system is concerned in terms of functionality.

 Lather, Rinse, Repeat